Tuatara: Living Fossils

 Weta ya reckon?
 Nice picture?

-The Northern tuatara, Sphenodon punctatus punctatus, is a sub-species which live on offshore islands around the north of the North Island.
+The Northern tuatara, Sphenodon punctatus punctatus, is a sub-group which live on offshore islands around the north of the North Island.
 Total tuatara population on all these islands is estimated to be between 50,000 and 100,000.

 Tuatara eating a bird